 He began his creative career with a BA in Radio and Television Arts from Ryerson University.
 His practice has evolved from radio copywriter, to Founder and Creative Director of a marketing events agency, to photographic storyteller.

-Brandy captures transient moments that locate the strangeness in the ordinary.
+Brandy captures transient moments that reveal the strangeness in the ordinary.
 He shows us places or objects detached from their natural setting or function, emphasizing a strong sense of absence or isolation.
 He asks us to imagine an instance where a photograph can be felt as both familiar yet alien at the same time, creating a feeling of disquieting pleasure.
 His work often reflects a splendour we seldom notice – revealing that beauty can be strange and the strange can be beautiful.

 Brandy’s art hangs in The Livmore Refined Residences building in downtown Toronto and in collectors’ homes across Canada.